songlinxu/Tips/iMovie.md

 - Gradient Black
 - Reveal Lower Third

-Note: except for Ticker, you could not set the font size of other templates.
+Note: except for Ticker and Reveal Lower Third, you could not set the font size of other templates.
 This may result in different font size in different sentences of your video.